Lara Fry Stonesifer

 - Predicted unmanageability due to stress, environment, or unsound character

 - Handled conflict and grief in a highly-charged emotional setting with a non-confrontational, professional attitude

 Lara has returned to her native Texas and opened a beautiful kennel on 250 acres in the lovely Texas Hill Country.
 Here, dogs have the perfect environment for learning in a quiet country atmosphere.

-She has also started training dogs for people who need assistance due to various disabilities, starting a new non-profit organization called Stellar Service Dogs.
+She has also started training dogs for people who need assistance due to various disabilities.
 In addition, she has remained active in Schutzhund training and has recently been sharpening her skills through the sport of Mondio as well.